frankziegler3rd/credit_risk_analysis/README.md

 | ------ | ------ |
 | 0      | 481264 |
 | 1      | 1730   |

-Funny thing -- I tried to ignore this at first because I have not done any sampling before in any of our programming assignments.
+Funny thing -- I tried to ignore this at first because I have not done any sampling before.
 Then, when I actually trained the DecisionTree model, the training and test scores were both $\approx 0.99$.
 So either, the DT model was really excellent, or it was more likely that the model was overfitting.
 So, I gave up and decided to try my hand at sampling.

 I'm not exactly well-versed in the sampling techniques so the only thing that made sense to me was to sample the data so that the target column was 50-50.
 I'm sure that there is a better way to do this, and frankly this might even violate the requirement of having 10,000+ rows for this assignment, but I wasn't exactly sure how else to do this without getting too complicated.
 So, I split the data by target values 0 and 1, and used the sample function to take $n$ samples of the majority class (where $n$ is the size of the minority class), and strung the dataset back together through concatenation.
 This netted me: